rothej/rothej-portfolio/_posts/2025-10-18-xilinx-soc-fpga-development-and-debug-workflow-guide.md

 After implementation, review the following:

 - Timing Summary: All timing constraints should be met.
 No negative slack.
 Failure to meet timing requires redesign, possibly adding latches between long datapaths (beyond the scope of this guide).
-- Utilization Report: Aim for at most 80%, much less if this design shares space with other modules.
-LUTs, FFs, BRAMs, and DSPs should be carefully monitored.
-DSP resources are usually much more valuable on an FPGA and should be used sparingly.
+- Utilization Report: Aim for at most 80%, though many designers typically shoot for 60%-70%.
+You can run `report_qor_assessment` to get exact thresholds (defined by Xilinx/AMD) for utilization targets; staying below these values gives the best QoR (quality of results) and easier timing closure.
+As utilization approaches 100%, the place and route tools have to work much harder to meet timing; this can also result in longer build times.
 - Power Consumption: Verify it is within board capabilities.
+The system that you are integrating into likely has additional restrictions for power utilization that will need to be followed.

 ---

 ## Debugging Workflow over JTAG

-This instruction is intended for reference when revising an IP that exists (or can exist) within a larger block diagram.
+This instruction is intended for reference when revising an IP that exists (or will exist) within a larger block diagram.
 This allows for debugging using the XSCT console in Vitis as well as the Vivado ILA (Integrated Logic Analyzer).
 Overall goal is to verify functionality of an FPGA build by reading/manipulating registers and viewing the waveform outputs prior to adding the complexity of an OS (and related software code) to the design.
 This instruction assumes a Zynq processor or similar is on the chip, and we have a software layer of some sort, which applies to most modern FPGAs.
 This instruction also assumes all of the simulation work has been completed, which is beyond the scope of this guide.

 ---